osscda/kedahttp/README.md

 However, the proxy only understands DNS hostnames, which means that, if your service is called `foo`, you'll have to access it through a DNS name like `foo.domain.com` and this DNS Zone needs to have an `A` record with the name `foo` pointing to the proxy IP.
 This is an implementation of an automatic ingress rule.

 You can either use your own domain or an Azure provided one.

+> __Important__: If you could not access the endpoint and it didn't work, probably you didn't have HTTPS enabled, try to use the `--use-http` flag to test again

 ### Access through your domain